 Climbers on the top of Chulu Far East can maximize the sighting possibilities of surrounding snow-capped peaks and valleys from different perspectives.
 This also includes two over eight thousand mountains.

-The majestic view of Annapurna I, II, III, IV, Manaslu, Gangapurna, Chulu West, Pisang Peak will be a lifetime experience for climbers.
+The majestic view of Annapurna I, II, III, IV, Manaslu, Gangapurna, Chulu West, and Pisang Peak will be a lifetime experience for climbers.

 For the Chulu Far East Peak expedition, we go through the world-famous Annapurna circuit trekking route where you can experience the diverse landscape and culture of this region.
-This is a fascinating journey where you can get in-depth of the local culture, lifestyle, and tradition of the region as well.
+This is a fascinating journey where you can get in-depth into the local culture, lifestyle, and tradition of the region as well.

 On this trail you will have two best possibilities to end your trip after the summit, you can trek all the way to Thorong La Pass and descend towards Mustang or you can sum up the trip through Manang all the way to Lamjung.

 Discover altitude has other popular peak climbing packages to offer. we have been organizing Peak climbing Expedition in the Nepal Himalayan region.
-We provide with all the best climbing services and arrangements along with being accompanied by our professional Climbing Guides having tremendous experiences in Nepal Himalayas for Decades.
+We provide all the best climbing services and arrangements along with being accompanied by our professional Climbing Guides having tremendous experiences in Nepal Himalayas for Decades.

 How hard is climbing to Chulu Far East Peak and route?